Welcome to the Graduate School at Tokyo University of Agriculture abbreviated as NODAI (農大, nōdai) that specializes in agriculture.

 Q: Am I eligible to apply for the graduate schools?

-A: To be eligible for admission to graduate programs at NODAI, applicants (will) have to:
+A: To be eligible for admission to graduate programs at NODAI, applicants (will) must:

--Hold a master’s degree to apply to the Doctoral program
+-Hold a master’s degree if they apply for the doctoral program

-Please see the application guidelines for more details.
+Please see the application guidelines for further details.

 Q: What language are used during classes?
 Are there any courses offered in English?

-While in the Doctoral programs of all 20 departments, a language used in teaching varies depending on the supervisor.
+On the other hand, in the doctoral programs, a language used in teaching varies depending on the supervisor.

 Q: Do I need any English or Japanese language qualifications?